piwheels/hostedpi/docs/index.rst

 .. _Ben Nuttall: https://twitter.com/ben_nuttall
 .. _Dave Jones: https://twitter.com/waveform80

-This module provides a Pythonic interface to the API, as well as some command line utilities.
+This module provides a Pythonic interface to the API, as well as a command line interface.

 The authors of this library are not affiliated with Mythic Beasts, but we use their Pi cloud to power the piwheels project.